forvaidya/gerrit-helpers/README.md

 This will post code review to Gerrit

+### Find out how many commits ahead/behind of current topic branch
+**git datum**
+This will show the commits done in the topic branch

 ### You can delete topic branch using commnad <pre> git branch -D branch_name </pre>